Zerion API vs Allium: A Comprehensive Comparison

 • Chart data for assets

-Allium delivers institutional-grade blockchain primitives:
+Allium delivers blockchain primitives:

 • Token balances (ERC20, ERC721, ERC1155) with normalized decimals